coilhq/mucoa/README.md

 ### Bilateral Net Settlement Model:
-Settlements are deferred net if a number of transfers are settled together.
-Net settlements *(in which a number of transfers are settled together)* are by definition deferred *(since it takes time to construct a batch)*.

-Settlements are bilateral if each pair of participants settles with each other for the net of all transfers between them.
+Settlement is net deferred if a number of transfers are settled together.
+Net settlement is, by definition, deferred because it takes time to construct a batch from a collection of transfers.
+Settlement is bilateral when two participants settle with each other for the net of all transfers between them.

 ```
 A owes B less what B owes A = 70
 B owes C less what C owes B = 170
-C owes A less what A owes C = 50
+C owes A less what A owes C = 60

 A liquidity plus settlement = 90 - 70 + 60 = 80 + 30      = 110
 B liquidity plus settlement = 100 + 70 - 170 = 0 + 110    = 110